 PanCanadian further asserts that substantial subscriptions in the open season for Redwood path capacity would prejudice an argument (perhaps an argument that PanCanadian will make) to remove the price difference between the Redwood and Baja paths.
 Since firm capacity on the Redwood path was completely sold for the term of Gas Accord I, PG&E does not need further commitments on the Redwood path to make the argument PanCanadian may fear.
 Furthermore, given that a portion of each path’s capacity is being withheld for a second open season, the results of this open season will have no impact on any party’s litigation position on rates for the Gas Accord II period.

 PanCanadian would also like PG&E to “justify” why it has withheld capacity from this open season.
 Instead of a second open season to help smaller customers, PanCanadian may believe it sees a conspiracy to “drive up” prices for capacity.
-But, if anything, the second open season makes it less urgent for customers to participate in this open season and thereby lessens, not increases, the potential for higher prices.
+But, if anything, the second open season makes it less urgent for customers to participate in this open season and thereby lessens, not increases, the potential for higher value requests.
 Beyond these observations, PG&E believes it has sufficiently and adequately addressed the rationale for the second open in these Reply Comments as well as in the initial Comments, filed June 20, 2001.

 Finally the CCC and PanCanadian suggest that PG&E is attempting to “preempt” its competitors by conducting the open season now.
 PG&E does not believe it can “preempt” Its competitors.
 Of course, PG&E does wish to compete.
 Under the circumstances in the California market, PG&E believes that it has an appropriate set of assets and services to offer to the market and to compete effectively and serve customers.
 PG&E’s open season is a wholly appropriate response to large out-of-state pipeline companies who wish to lock customers into long-term contracts and only serve a limited number of customers they deem profitable.
 The result of the out-of-state pipelines coming into California is not only “healthy” competition, but increased costs for small customers.
 The market, not PG&E, will have the last word.
 If the market prefers the service offering of these competitors, then PG&E’s open season will have a limited response.
 If customers prefer PG&E service, PG&E must be able to, right away, provide assurances that customers will have matching downstream capacity to match their interstate expansion capacity.
 In addition, PG&E must be able to use the open seasons results to judge the extent of demand for intrastate pipeline capacity, in order to plan possible capacity expansions.